Codesai/website/README.md

 (Antonio.
 Ubuntu 17.04) I have to fix some configuration files.
 There are in this branch fix/config_error_in_ubuntu_17.04

+UPDATE 19/05/2019: Antonio

+Ubuntu 18.04 LTS, works nice, and does not need `sudo`.

 ## IMPORTANT

 ***The develop branch should always be ready to be deployed***